 According to Thomas (2012) Sheffield Mentors is regarded as one of the largest peer mentoring schemes in the country and holds the Approved Provider Standard from the Mentoring & Befriending Foundation - the UK's national mentoring organisation.
 The scheme's aims are to support the transition of students entering the University, reduce the likelihood of withdrawal in the first semester, enhance students' sense of belonging and community and contribute to an enhanced overall package of student support in the University.
 Mentors help their mentees with a variety of issues ranging from managing time and workloads, being responsible for finances and learning to adapt to shared living/living away from home for the first time.
 Mentors receive ongoing training and development opportunities.
 The voluntary scheme is managed centrally by the Student Services Department with a co-ordinator nominated in each of the 40 academic departments.
-It is available to all incoming undergraduate students within those departments and all mature students entering the University in any department.
-It is also available for all care leavers and students who have been involved in the University's COMPACT scheme (an outreach scheme for local students).
+It is available to all incoming undergraduate students within those departments and all mature students entering the University's COMPACT scheme (an outreach scheme for local students).
 The impact evaluation focused on the positive benefits for students in the role of mentor and mentee rather than student outcomes.